 When do you need life insurance?

-If your family or your dependents rely on your income, consider how they would cope if you were gone.
+If you live with people who are a part of your life and rely upon your support to keep the roof over your heads, consider how they would cope if you were gone.
 That is where life insurance comes in.
 A life insurance policy can pay a lump sum or regular payments to your dependents if you die.

 This means the big expenses such as childcare, household bills and even your mortgage can be covered, providing reassurance that your dependents won't struggle financially if you die.